Episode 14 (Twin Peaks): Events

 Cooper examines the remains of Laura's diary at the police station, finding repeated references to Bob's long-running molestation of her.
 Cooper also learns that Bob is a friend of Laura's father, Leland Palmer (Ray Wise), and finds an entry that seemingly implicates Ben Horne.
 Audrey then enters and tells Cooper about Ben and Laura's affair.
 After she leaves, Cooper tells Sheriff Truman about The Giant's message "without chemicals, he points".
 Cooper recalls when Mike—who becomes active when his human host, Philip Gerard, is not on drugs—spasmed in The Great Northern's lobby when Ben entered.
 Cooper concludes that Ben is Bob's human host and arrests him.

 Later that night, Sarah Palmer (Grace Zabriskie) crawls across her living room floor and has a vision of a white horse.
 Cooper and Truman visit The Roadhouse at the behest of the Log Lady (Catherine E. Coulson).
 While a band perform, Cooper has a vision of The Giant, who tells him "it is happening again".
 The Giant sees Leland Palmer fixing his tie, while his reflection in the mirror shows Bob.
 Maddy comes downstairs and sees Bob standing over Sarah's unconscious body.
 Bob's visage shifts back and forth between Leland's and his own.
-He chases Maddy up the stairs, brings her to the living room and repeatedly strangles, punches, taunts and kisses her before ramming her head into a glass picture frame, killing her.
+He chases Maddy up the stairs, brings her to the living room and repeatedly strangles, punches, taunts and kisses her before ramming her head into a glass picture frame, eventually killing her.
 Bob places a letter "O" under her fingernails, as he had done with other letters on past victims.
 Cooper's vision ends, and The Waiter (Hank Worden) tells Cooper he is sorry.
 Donna and James cry during the band's final song.